wesbos/beginner-javascript-notes/notes/Module 7 Logic and Flow Control.md

 In addition to flipping the boolean to the opposite, it also does coercion.

 **Coercion** is when you force something that is of a different type, such as a string or number, or an object or anything like that and force it into another type.
-For example when we cooerce something into a frue boolean.
+For example when we coerce something into a true boolean.

 Let's do an example.

-If you type `name` into the console, it should return "wes" (we assigned that variable in earlier excercises in this javascript file).
+If you type `name` into the console, it should return "wes" (we assigned that variable in earlier exercises in this javascript file).

 If you type `!name` in the console, it should return false.